 Not currently accepting applications.

 Since the country's founding, scholars and citizens alike have debated religion's place in US politics and civil society.
 The current moment is no exception.
 And while there are echoes from the past, the context within which American religion presently engages the public sphere is in many ways dramatically different than earlier historical moments.
-During the past half-century alone, the American religious landscape has undergone dramatic changes, including both rising religious diversity and rising religious disaffiliation.
-Both shifts have prompted scholars to consider anew the relationship between religion and spirituality.
-The political landscape, too, has been transformed by myriad, often countervailing, forces, including an increasingly diverse citizenry, rising social and political inequality, and sharpening polarization.
-This is an especially important and complex time for discerning whether, how, and under what conditions religion and/or spirituality shape American democracy, and vice versa.
+During the past half-century alone, the American religious terrain has undergone dramatic changes, including both rising religious diversity and rising religious disaffiliation.
+The political landscape, too, has been transformed by myriad, often countervailing forces, including an increasingly diverse citizenry, rising social, economic, and political inequality, and sharpening polarization.
+Shifting religious and political landscapes recently came to a head amidst a pandemic and presidential politics that surfaced deep existing tensions.
+In light of the fraught state of the US body politic, this is a crucial time for understanding the intersection of these religious and political transformations.
+This RFP will support work that seeks to discern whether, how, and under what conditions religion and/or spirituality shape American democracy, and vice versa.

-Through research on the intersection of religious and/or spiritual identities, behaviors, attitudes, and organizations with social and political structures, processes, and institutions, RSDR fellows will deepen understanding of the evolving relationships between religion, spirituality, and democracy at this fraught moment in US history.
+Through research on the intersection of religious and/or spiritual identities, behaviors, attitudes, and organizations with social and political structures, processes, and institutions, RSDR fellows will deepen understanding of the evolving relationships among religion, spirituality, and democracy at this moment in US history.
+This year's RFP especially seeks projects that examine religious traditions and institutions that are influential in shaping democratic participation, debates, and institutions, as well as public policies.
+Given the urgency and ongoing relevance of these themes, fellows will be expected to make their findings accessible to a broad range of audiences.

 ELIGIBILITY AND CRITERIA